 All e-collars or remote trainers are intended for two basic purposes:

-• To reinforce behaviors that have already been taught‚ obedience commands like sitstayand come.
-E-collar corrections help your dog refocus his attention on you and your command.
+To reinforce behaviors that have already been taught‚ obedience commands like sit, stay and come.
+E-collar corrections interrupt your dog when distracted and allow you to refocus attention on you and your command.

 A dog training collar is helpful when using a leash isn’t practical.
 Serving as a virtual leash, the collar allows you to give a dog an immediate correction from a longer distance.
 It helps him focus or refocus on the task at hand.